-"V" is a superbly crafted and magically 'reactive' and 'interconnected' dance performance which took place in Rimini during the 3 days of MIR, the most important Italian trade fair for Live Entertainment Technology.
-The project was born as a showcase for Blacktrax and RealTime visual interaction Mattia Diomedi, project art director and TouchDesigner artist tells us, which rapidly developed into a "full-blown dance performance!"
+"V" is a superbly crafted and magically 'reactive' and 'interconnected' dance performance which took place in Rimini during the 3 days of MIR, the most important Italian trade fair for Live Entertainment Technology."
+The project started out as a showcase for Blacktrax and RealTime visual interaction" Mattia Diomedi, project art director and TouchDesigner artist tells us, "but it rapidly developed into a full-blown dance performance!"

 Diomedi explains that the choreography wasn't so much story-based but that rather certain concepts - like birth/origin, separation, and the joy of reunion that the team wanted to convey to the audience through the visuals and dance.

 The project which came together quickly and with striking results used TouchDesigner in every aspect of visual development and interaction programming with Andrew Quinn brought is as Special Consultant.

 Act I: Birth, Dancers Revealed

 Mattia Domedi: All the action and choreography was conceived by thinking about how interaction would be developed; in the same way the visuals were developed keeping in mind the choreography.

 It was like a bidirectional stream, a relationship that is co-developed between the dance choreography and the visuals where each draws inspiration from the other - and the more time spent on this stage of development the more interesting the interaction could be!

 Act I: End